If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What are the symptoms of pneumonia?

-The symptoms of pneumonia can range from mild to severe, depending on your risk factors and the type of pneumonia you have.
+The symptoms of pneumonia can range from mild to severe.
+This depends on your risk factors and the type of pneumonia you have.
 Common symptoms are similar to the symptoms caused by a cold or the flu.
-They include the following:
+They include:

 - Bringing up mucus when you cough